3.5.6.3 Fairer Sharing of Wealth

 “Employee representatives have a right to seats on the supervisory board of larger companies – one-third in companies with 500 to 2,000 employees, half in companies with more than 2,000.”

 ● Workers would perform better if they benefit when the business is doing well – and that would also appear fairer, since shareholders and senior management often receive bonuses.
 All employees can be incentivised to improve a business’s performance, for example by profit-sharing, by employee shareholdings or by agreements which link pay to productivity.
-A report, Profit-sharing in OECD countries, found evidence of improved business performance:
+A report on Recent trends in employee financial participation in the European Union found evidence of improved business performance:

-“A considerable body of evidence suggests that the introduction of profit-sharing is associated with a rise in the level of productivity in the firm.
-The estimated size of the gain varies considerably from case to case, but is often substantial.”
+“A considerable body of evidence suggests that the introduction of profit-sharing is associated with a rise in the level of productivity in a company” [p28]

 ● Employees would be more likely to accept low wage settlements, rather than be forced to accept job cuts, if they were made fully aware of the competitive situation.
 For example, when chief executive Michael O’Leary explained his airline’s financial problems to the pilots’ union, Ryanair pilots agree to 20% pay cut in attempt to limit job losses.
 That was an exceptional intervention, but it seems likely that involvement of the workforce on a regular basis could lead to wage settlements that were acceptable to all parties.